sophiefitzpatrick/marvelcli/README.md

 You can export your token by running this command from the same dir you installed the CLI:
 `export MARVEL_CLI_TOKEN='your access token'`

 The CLI will then automatically use this token for each command you run (so you don't have to auth each one individually).

-Or you can wait until the CLI prompts you for your auth token, then we'll save it for you in the same manner.
+To unauth:
+`unset MARVEL_CLI_TOKEN`

 ## Example: